Azure/ResourceModules/modules/network/network-managers/network-groups/README.md

-# AVNM NetworkGroups `[Microsoft.Network/networkManagers/networkGroups]`
+# Network Manager Network Groups `[Microsoft.Network/networkManagers/networkGroups]`

-This module deploys an Azure Virtual Network Manager (AVNM) Network Group.
+This module deploys a Network Manager Network Group.
 A network group is a collection of same-type network resources that you can associate with network manager configurations.
 You can add same-type network resources after you create the network group.

 ## Navigation